Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Add-AzureRmAccount.md

 ```

 ### -ContextName
-Name of the default context from this login
+Name of the default context from this login.
+You will be able to select this context by this name after login.

 ```yaml
 Type: String